 It’s been a while since I’ve posted a magazine scan.
 This one is from earlier in the process of cleaning out all my old stuff back in 2016/17 before I thought to upload my old stuff here.

 PC World Hong Kong – June 1996 (PDF, 72.3 MB)

 I finally finished digitizing everything from the blue shoulder bag.
 Last week, maybe Friday night, I became angry that doing all this was taking so long, and I went on a scanning rampage to get it all in.
 As I’ve mentioned before, I usually scan and post one thing at a time, but I didn’t want to wait any longer.
 As a result, I’ve pretty much lost all momentum for posting more items from the bag.
 I was more interested in posting the video-game-related material anyway, which I’ve done.

 So, here’s an instant reference card from the June 1992 issue of PC World magazine, for Windows 3.1.
 Looking at the card, I’m reminded of the file manager in Windows 3.1 which I had forgotten about.
 There are also quite a few shortcuts that still work in current versions of Windows, and others that are probably gone forever.

 While Windows 3.1 was nice, I think my favorite windows from that time was 3.0.
 It was my first version of Windows, and I’ll always remember the big splash screen that took up the entire monitor, versus the little box from Windows 3.1.
 If I recall correctly, it took only five 1.2-megabyte floppies to install Windows 3.0.
 Compare that to a multi-gigabyte ISO for Windows 10, twenty-five years later.
-I’m still traumatized from using and supporting Windows 10 at my last job.

 I put the rest of the items from the blue bag that might be worthy of posting in the museum in a queue, and may or may not post them in the coming days.
 For now, please enjoy this instant reference card from PC World 1992.